 A. Histogram: (rbioplot)

-rbioplot is a simple to use function for plotting basing on the statistical analysis of choice.
+rbioplot is a simple to use function for plotting based on the statistical analysis of choice.
 Before starting visit the rbioplot help page, this will outline the different functions and arguments and how to properly use them.
 You can also use the rbioplot mini-HELP! box on page 7.

 1) For this example I used the western blotting data set from Sample Proteins.csv (check out rbiostats, step1).
 The protein abundance, PCR quantification, activity levels, etc. should all be in this format for rbioplot.